zinebfadili/pinata-java-sdk/Readme.md

   // If you created a Pinata instance without keys JSONObject authResponse = pinata.testAuthentication('yourPinataApiKey', 'yourPinataSecretApiKey');

-  // If a PinataException hasn't been been thrown, this means that the status is 200 System.out.println(authResponse.getInt("status")); // 200
+  // If a PinataException hasn't been been thrown, it means that the status is 200 System.out.println(authResponse.getInt("status")); // 200
 ```
 ## Usage